-Inquiry into Malta journalist’s slaying blames state
+Inquiry into Malta journalist’s slaying faults state

-VALLETTA, Malta (AP) — An independent inquiry into the murder of investigative journalist Daphne Caruana Galizia released on Thursday has found that the Maltese state “has to bear responsibility” for the assassination due the culture of impunity emanating from the highest levels of government.
+VALLETTA, Malta (AP) — An independent inquiry into the murder of investigative journalist Daphne Caruana Galizia released on Thursday has found that the Maltese state “has to bear responsibility” for the assassination due the culture of impunity that emanated from the highest levels of government.

 Caruana Galizia’s family had sought the inquiry into the Oct.
 16, 2017 car bombing near the family home in Malta.
 The murder in the small EU country sent shockwaves felt not just in Malta, but throughout Europe.